Cross-Industry Benefits of Robotic Process Automation (RPA)

 - Specific rules can be developed to automate rejections or suspension to both CRM and downstream systems such as AR (Accounts Receivable) for special handling.

-: One full-service bank had to deal with a large volume of daily requests for opening new accounts across multiple channels – the average daily requests volume was 8,000 but could spike to 40,000.
+Case in point: One full-service bank had to deal with a large volume of daily requests for opening new accounts across multiple channels – the average daily requests volume was 8,000 but could spike to 40,000.
 The bank decided to develop an automated workflow that could receive, validate, and extract customer data for new account openings by analyzing 10 document types, verifying accuracy and checking the data against 100 rules and regulations.

 As a result, the bank reported the next benefits: